Boost your career with Sustainability skills

 Learning objectives:

-• Examine energy system challenges and opportunities that arise related to the energy trilemma (environmental/affordable/secure).
+• Examine energy system complexities that arise related to the energy trilemma (sustainability/security/affordability).

-• Explore the role of energy professionals in a rapidly evolving industry, and apply this to the concepts of climate change, sustainable development and Environmental/Social/Governance (ESG) impacts.
+• Explore the role of professionals in a rapidly evolving industry and identify skills that are helpful to stay current in the energy industry.

 Learning objectives:

-• Relate comprehensive ESG measurements to improved ESG performance, increased investor confidence, and reduced regulatory risk.
+• Relate comprehensive data measurements to improved operational responsibility, increased investor confidence, and reduced regulatory risk.

 Learning objectives:

-• Identify key components of building a comprehensive ESG narrative, including accuracy, comparability, and credibility.
+• Recognize key considerations for building a comprehensive sustainability narrative, including accuracy, balance, comparability, and credibility.

-• Compare and understand frames of reference for common ESG standards (UNSDG, GRI, SASB, CDP, TCFD).
+• Compare and understand defining features of common sustainability and ESG reporting standards, including GRI, SASB, CDP, TCFD, and UNSDG.

 Learning objectives: